 May I begin classes from my home country if I do not receive a visa prior to the start of classes?

 HyFlex and online classes may be available for you to enroll in.
 These options may allow students to begin their degree prior to arriving to campus.
 They should consult with their advisor prior to enrollment.
 For F-1 students with a CMU I-20, we can address the situation on a case-by-case basis.
 Please reach out to firstname.lastname@example.org for individualized advice.

 Will on-campus housing be available if I arrive late?

-The Office of Residence Life has indicated that they can still make on-campus housing arrangements in the event of a late arrival.
-If you have specific questions about this, please contact the Office of Residence Life.
+The Office of Residence Life has indicated that they can make on-campus housing arrangements in event of a late arrival.
+For specific questions, please contact the Office of Residence Life